 - Last updated:

-You must get approval from council to remove protected vegetation.
-This includes:
+You must get a permit from council to remove protected vegetation.

 - cutting down trees